 Once you can handle the condensate, every degree you lower the stack temperature increases both the sensible heat recovery (from lower stack temperatures) and the latent heat recovery (from the condensing effect).

 THE BOTTOM LINE

 Any heat that exits through the stack is lost.

-LAST BUT NOT LEAST Only Condensing Boilers are approved for the Federal Energy Tax Credit
+LAST BUT NOT LEAST No Federal Energy Tax Credit for 2015